 As a points and miles guy, my friends are always asking me for advice on which credit cards they should be applying for.
-From the Chase Freedom and Freedom Unlimited cards to the American Express Platinum charge card, people are constantly hitting me up on which new credit card is “the best.”
-But my answer to them (and to anyone asking) is it all depends on what you’re looking for in a credit card and how you intend on using it.
+From the Chase Freedom and Freedom Unlimited cards to the American Express Platinum charge card, people are constantly asking which new credit card is the hottest on the market.
+But my answer to them is always, “it depends.”
+Different cards have different purposes and it all depends on what you’re looking for in a credit card and how you intend to use it.

 I should say that this is an introductory post so if you have any knowledge of the different miles and points earning credit cards, you can stop reading now.
 This post is not intended for you.
 But if you don’t know much about miles and points and want to learn more about how miles and points can help you travel for free, then this post is for you.